-Is leather waterproof?
-It’s a vital question when you’re considering a leather jacket, whether for use on a motorcycle or for fashion.
+A vital question for all leather jacket wearers, is leather actually waterproof?
+Whether for use on a motorcycle or for fashion, leather jackets are a wardrobe staple for many, but can they be worn all the time?
 Unfortunately, there is a lot of conflicting information on the topic, with different remedies, treatments and opinions that could end up costing you the price of a new coat if they’re wrong.

-When a leather jacket gets wet with water and dries, it causes the material to stiffen and lose its natural supple texture.
-When exposed to water consistently, over time, the leather can begin to crack, which will damage the look, feel and overall health of the item.
+Leather is a highly durable material and whilst it does have a degree of water resistance, it is not entirely waterproof.
+When a leather jacket gets wet with water and dries, it causes the material to stiffen and lose its natural supple texture and shape.
+When exposed to water consistently over time, the leather can begin to crack, which will damage the look, feel and overall health of the item.

 Waterproofing leather boots is relatively common and a necessity for some degree of water resistance, especially in rainy locations!